orangejuice/blog/data/activity/movie-勇敢的心-1995/record.en.md

     Gibson, Sophie Marceau
 ---

-Unexpectedly moved to tears, heroes and beauties, beauties love heroes, heroes love beauties.
-It's said to be historically inaccurate, but still a very symbolic hero movie.
-Compared with such noble, brave and flawless heroes, I really don't think I've lived at all.
+Unexpectedly touching tears were shed.
+A hero and a beauty, the beauty loves the hero, and the hero loves the beauty.
+It's said to deviate from historical facts, but still, it's a beautifully crafted hero movie.
+Compared to such a noble and flawless hero, I truly haven't lived at all.